CS3321-Fall-2024/quart_example/README.md

     ├── poetry.lock
     └── ...
 ```
-Thus my include statement looks like this (it goes in the `[tool.poetry]` section at the top level.:
+Thus my include statement looks like this (it goes in the `[tool.poetry]` section at the top level):
 ```
 packages = [
   { include = "src", from = "." }